 This lower % of chlorine in Lightning Cleanze means the product is both safer and will last longer that raw industrial 15% sodium hypochlorite.
 This is because the higher the % available chlorine content, the faster the sodium hypochlorite degrades.

-And as applied to actual surfaces Lightning Cleanze contains only 0.5-2% chlorine – making it safer for the operator, customer, the customer's property and the general public.
+And as applied to actual surfaces Lightning Cleanze contains only 0.5-2% chlorine – making it safer for the operator, customer, the customer's property, the general public and our environment.

 We use special vented caps.
-Lightning Cleanze containers come with special vented caps which allow for the gradual and completely safe release of a small amount of vapour that the product naturally produces.
-Always store Lightning Cleanze in the original containers.
+Lightning Cleanze containers come with special vented caps that allow for the gradual and completely safe release of a small amount of vapour that the product naturally produces.
+Always store Lightning Cleanze in the original containers with the original caps.

 Quality control: To ensure the highest possible production quality we have Lightning Cleanze manufactured for us by one of Ireland's leading chemical companies who hold the ISO 9001:2000 accreditation in quality control.

 Yes.
-We recommend using Lightning Cleanze at 10:1 on UPVC as at higher concentrations the UPVC may turn salmon pink if not rinsed off after 10 minutes.
+Use Lightning Cleanze at 10:1 on uPVC as at higher concentrations the uPVC may turn a light salmon pink for a short time if not rinsed off after 10 minutes.
 This is nothing to be concerned about, and the surface will return to its natural white in a few hours, but customers are happier if this does not happen.

-Lightning Cleanze is a highly effective way to clean ingrained black staining from UPVC guttering, fascia, soffits, windows, doors, and frames.
+Lightning Cleanze cleans ingrained black staining from uPVC guttering, fascia, soffits, windows, doors, and frames.
 It brings them up wonderfully clean, ready for rinsing with a standard Water Fed Pole (WFP) window cleaning system.